ricomariani/CG-SQL-author/docs/user_guide/01_introduction.md

 * the procedure `hello` had no arguments, and did not use the database
   * therefore its type signature when compiled will be simply `void hello(void);` so we know how to call it
   * you can see the declaration for yourself by examining the `hello.c` or `hello.h`
-* since nobody used a database we didn't need to initialize one
+* since nobody used a database, we didn't need to initialize one
-* since there are no actual uses of SQLite we didn't need to provide that library
+* since there are no actual uses of SQLite, we didn't need to provide that library
-* for the same reason we didn't need to include a reference to the CQL runtime
+* for the same reason, we didn't need to include a reference to the CQL runtime
 * the function `printf` was declared "no check", so calling it creates a regular C call using whatever arguments are provided, in this case a string
 * the `printf` function is declared in `stdio.h` which is pulled in by `cqlrt.h`, which appears in `hello.c`, so it will be available to call in the generated C code
 * CQL allows string literals with double quotes, and those literals may have most C escape sequences in them, so the "\n" bit works
   * Normal SQL string literals (also supported) use single quotes and do not allow, or need escape characters other than `''` to mean one single quote

 All of these facts put together mean that the normal, simple linkage rules result in an executable that prints the string "Hello, world" and then a newline.

 ### Variables and Arithmetic